Project Requirements

 Timeline

-Family Place requires a maximum of two qualified staff members to attend training – one library administrator and one library staff member who dedicates approximately 25% staff time to the development and maintenance of the space for a period of three years.
+Family Place requires two qualified staff members to attend training – one library administrator and one library staff member who dedicates at least 25 percent staff time to the development and maintenance of the space for a period of three years.

-• Execute a contract with TSLAC to receive up to $6,700.
-This includes $6,000 in reimbursed funds to develop the Family Place Program and up to $700 in travel stipends.
+- Execute a contract with TSLAC to receive up to $7,400.
+This includes $6,000 in reimbursed funds to develop the Family Place Program and up to $700 per person in travel stipends.
 The contract must be executed by an official of the library’s governing authority authorized to enter into this agreement.
 The executed contract must be returned to TSLAC prior to the commencement of training.

-• Register for the TSLAC Grant Management Series of training webinars and complete webinars on Communications, Contract Overview, and Financial Management & Reporting.
+- Complete the TSLAC Grant Management Series of training webinars on Communications, Contract Overview, and Financial Management & Reporting.

-• Provide in-house library staff orientation about Family Place Libraries™.
+- Provide local in-house library staff orientation about Family Place Libraries™.

 Within One (1) Year post training, participants will: